Busy beaver

-An n-th busy beaver, BB-n or simply "busy beaver" is a Turing machine that wins the n-state busy beaver game.
-Depending on definition, it either attains the highest score (denoted by Σ(n)), or runs for the longest time (S(n)), among all other possible n-state competing Turing machines.

 Deciding the running time or score of the nth busy beaver is noncomputable.
 In fact, both the functions Σ(n) and S(n) eventually become larger than any computable function.
 This has implications in computability theory, the halting problem, and complexity theory.
 The concept of a busy beaver was first introduced by Tibor Radó in his 1962 paper, "On Non-Computable Functions".

-One of the most consequential aspects of the busy beaver game is that, if it were possible to compute the functions Σ(n) and S(n) for all n, then this would resolve all mathematical conjectures which can be encoded in the form "does this Turing machine halt".
+An implication of the busy beaver game is that, if it were possible to compute the functions Σ(n) and S(n) for all n, then this would resolve all mathematical conjectures that can be reduced to a halting problem, e.g., into a form of "does this Turing machine halt".
 For example, there is a 25-state Turing machine that checks Goldbach's conjecture for each number and halts on a counterexample; if this machine did not halt after running for S(25) steps, then it must run forever, resolving the conjecture.
 Many other problems, including the Riemann hypothesis (744 states) and the consistency of ZF set theory (745 states), can be expressed in a similar form, where at most a countably infinite number of cases need to be checked.